Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 Heavier Handles:

 A metal or stainless steel body tends to be heavier.
-Most of the work of applying pressure is done by the weight of the blade itself.
+The weight of the blade itself does most of the work of applying pressure.
 With less force needed from you, they can be a good option for those with sensitive skin.

 Lighter Handles:

-Wood or resin tends to be lighter and gives you more control of the pressure.
+Wood or resin tends to be lighter and gives you more pressure control.
 This can come in handy in areas where detail is needed.
 Feel free to start with either type of blade holder.
-Some woods and other lighter materials can sometimes cost less, which makes them a good place to start, plus they teach you how to use a blade properly.
-But there’s no hard and fast rule that says where you should start.
+Some woods and other lighter materials can sometimes cost less, which makes them a good place to start.
+Plus, they teach you how to use a blade properly.
+But no hard-and-fast rule says where you should start.

 Straight Razor Blade Point

-Many straight razors can have different kinds of blade points.
-Found at the top of the blade, on the side of the spine, the point is used to remove hair from hard-to-reach parts like your ears and nose and to give definition to the shape of the beard.
+Many straight razors have different kinds of blade points.
+The point, found at the top of the blade, on the side of the spine, is used to remove hair from hard-to-reach parts like your ears and nose and to define the shape of the beard.

 When you buy your first straight razor, look for a rounded point "round point" blade; skip anything with a square point.
-A rounded shaving head is still sharp and gives a close shave, but it is a lot safer to steer than their square point blade cousins and others like the French point, Spanish point, or Barber’s Notch.
-You may find a rounded shaving head to be a little less exacting, but they’re a lot safer, especially when starting out.
+A rounded shaving head is still sharp and gives a close shave, but it is much safer to steer than their square point blade cousins and others like the French point, Spanish point, or Barber’s Notch.
+You may find a rounded shaving head slightly less exacting, but they’re a lot safer, especially when starting.

 straight razor shaving for the beginner and blade points